Soumyaranjan-nyk/HR-Analytics-Project/README.md

-HR Analytics Project
+Employee Retention Project

 Overview
 This project provides a detailed analysis of HR data, focusing on employee attrition, job satisfaction, and retention.
 Using key performance indicators (KPIs) and data visualization, I’ve derived insights to help organizations address high turnover rates and improve employee engagement and satisfaction.

 Project Goals:

-The primary objectives of this HR analytics project were:
+The primary objectives of this Employee retention project were:
 To identify factors contributing to high attrition.
 To analyze the impact of job roles, departments, and career progression on employee retention.
 To offer actionable recommendations for reducing attrition and increasing job satisfaction.